Trump's Meeting In Paris To Commemorate End of World War I Starts With A Spat

 But on Saturday morning, the French president distanced himself from the tension by welcoming his "good friend" with warm words and gestures.
 The men shook hands on the steps of the Élysée Palace before beginning talks.

-Macron emphasized "the great solidarity between our two nations," and asserted that his perspective coincided with Trump's demand for Europe to pick up some slack in military spending.
+Macron emphasized "the great solidarity between our two nations" and asserted that his perspective coincided with Trump's demand for Europe to pick up some slack in military spending.
 "I do share President Trump's views that we need a much better burden-sharing within NATO," Macron said, "and that's why I do believe that my proposals for Europe and defense are totally consistent with that because it means more Europe is in NATO and more capacity in order to take our part of the burden."

 "I appreciate what you're saying about burden sharing," Trump responded.

-"We want to help Europe but it has to be fair," Trump added, echoing questions he has previously posed about NATO's future and funding.
-"Right now the burden sharing has been largely on the United States as the president will say, and he understands that."
+"We want to help Europe, but it has to be fair," Trump added, echoing questions he has previously posed about NATO's future and funding.
+"Right now, the burden sharing has been largely on the United States as the president will say, and he understands that."

 Macron agreed.
 "It's unfair to have European security today being assured just by the United States."

-When Trump was asked about his tweeted declaration about being insulted, Trump said, "We're getting along from the standpoint of fairness."
+When Trump was asked about his tweeted declaration about being insulted, he said, "We're getting along from the standpoint of fairness."

-Macron's office said his remarks on the radio "could create confusion" but that Macron "never said we need a European army against the United States," according to France24.
+Macron's office said that his remarks on the radio "could create confusion" but that Macron "never said we need a European army against the United States," according to France24.

 "What I find ironic is that Macron is basically just listening to what Trump is telling Europeans," Benjamin Haddad, a fellow at Hudson Institute who worked with Macron's campaign, told NPR.
 "He's saying he doesn't want Europeans to rely much on the U.S., and that's basically what Macron is saying."

 Their meeting comes at a time when both presidents face new challenges.
-A House of Representatives controlled by a defiant Democratic party awaits Trump in January.
+A House of Representatives controlled by a defiant Democratic Party awaits Trump in January.
 In France, Macron's popularity has dwindled because of his "chipping away at the cherished social welfare system" and public missteps, as NPR's Eleanor Beardsley reported.

 The World War I commemoration comes at a moment in which populist leaders across the globe are promoting nationalism, Theresa May's Britain is attempting to leave the European Union and the United States is pursuing isolation under Trump's America First vision.